Home » Zoo » San Antonio Zoo tickets

 Savanna is the next enclosure, which besides housing the Giraffes, also has birds and Zebras.

-Outpost Amazonia is home to more than thirty species of tropical animals, including Jaguars, an Ocelot, Monkeys, Sloth, Bats, etc.
+Outpost Amazonia is home to more than thirty species of tropical animals, including Jaguars, Ocelot, Monkeys, sloths, Bats, etc.

 Tiny Tot Nature Spot is designed for kids up to five years.
 The youngsters can dig, climb, splash, etc., but get dirty as they discover nature’s wonders.

-At the Big Cat Valley, guests come face to face with majestic lions.
+At the Big Cat Valley, guests meet with majestic lions.

 Kid seeing a wild cat